gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 ## Fantom Mainnet

-These are contracts are created/deployed once for fantom mainnet
+These are contracts that are created/deployed once for fantom mainnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|